-This an exciting 3-week course that presents an overview of creative possibilities including cutting, blending, and shaping glass in a kiln.
-We will discuss the nature of glass, how it changes form, how it reacts to changing temperatures, and proper kiln firing schedules for specific purposes.
-The course will culminate in a simple individual, instructor guided project.
+This an introductory course presents an overview of creative possibilities of cutting, blending, and shaping glass in a kiln.
+We discuss the nature of glass, how it changes form, how it reacts to changing temperatures, and proper kiln firing schedules for specific purposes.
+The course culminates in a simple individual, instructor guided project.

 No experience required.

-No experience required, however former experience with kiln glass or Kiln 1 - Casting – Open Faced/Relief is suggested.
+No experience required, however completion of Kiln Casting 1 is suggested.

 The following courses are offered as advanced endeavors into kiln formed glass.
 In most cases, these courses can be stand alone and may only require minimal experience.
 However, it is highly suggested that student complete the previous courses so that they have a strong foundation and receive the full benefit of the course and the information presented.